cloudfoundry-community/splunk-firehose-nozzle/README.md

 HEC_WORKERS -
 Set the amount of Splunk HEC workers to increase concurrency while ingesting in Splunk.

-ENABLE_TRACE_LOGGING -
+ENABLE_EVENT_TRACING -
-Enable trace logging.
+Enable event trace logging.
 Splunk events will now contain a UUID, Splunk Nozzle Event Count and Subscription-ID for correlation searches.

 ### Push as an App to Cloud Foundry